cimug-org/CIMTool/docs/how-to/modeling-cim-extensions.md

 ## Three Modeling Variants

 **CIMTool** recognises three variants of the shadow class pattern.
-All three produce the same merging behavior when the merge setting is enabled — the difference is purely in how the shadow class is declared in the UML.
+All three produce the same merging behavior when the merge setting is enabled, differing only in how the shadow class is declared in the UML.

 ### Variant 1: Explicit `<<ShadowExtension>>` Stereotype